Math Help Centre

-For Fall 2020, we are experimenting with an online version of the GGR Math Help Centre, while exploring possibility of adding in-person access later in the term.
+For Fall 2021, we will be offering an online version of the GGR Math Help Centre, while exploring possibility of adding in-person access later in the term.

 What is the Geography Math Help Centre?

 No appointment is required.
-You will be able to connect with the TA using BB collaborate during scheduled ‘open’ Q&A times.
+You will be able to connect with the TA using Zoom during scheduled ‘open’ Q&A times.

 TA’s for the Math Help Centre are in Geography & Planning.
 They are familiar with the range of math’y questions that might come up as you work on assignments, read academic articles, review class notes and prepare for tests.
 Questions can be about how values are calculated, meaning of equations, interpretation of graphs, etc.